 International family law

-Michael regularly acts in cases involving international elements and issues of jurisdiction, whether as a result of the subject child being a foreign national, consideration of placement of a child abroad, abduction to or from this jurisdiction or replication of safeguarding provisions outside the jurisdiction.
+Michael regularly acts in cases involving international elements and issues of jurisdiction, whether as a result of the subject child being a foreign national, consideration of placement of a child abroad or replication of safeguarding provisions outside the jurisdiction.

 Re X (A Child)(Reporting Restrictions: Guidance) EWHC 1668 (Fam)

 Re T (A Child)(Suspension of Contact)(Section 91(14) CA 1989) EWCA Civ 719

 LCC v KP & Ors EWFC B129 (03 October 2014)